Psusennes I

-Psusennes I (pꜣ-sbꜣ-ḫꜥ-n-njwt; Greek Ψουσέννης) was the third pharaoh of the 21st Dynasty who ruled from Tanis between 1047 and 1001 BC.
-Psusennes is the Greek version of his original name Pasibkhanu or Pasebakhaenniut (in reconstructed Late Egyptian: /pəsiwʃeʕənneːʔə/), which means "The Star Appearing in the City" while his throne name, Akheperre Setepenamun, translates as "Great are the Manifestations of Ra, chosen of Amun."
-He was the son of Pinedjem I and Henuttawy, Ramesses XI's daughter by Tentamun.
-He married his sister Mutnedjmet.
+Psusennes I (pꜣ-sbꜣ-ḫꜥ-n-njwt; Greek Ψουσέννης) was the third pharaoh of the 21st Dynasty who ruled from Tanis in the Iron Age IB, between c.
+1047 and 998 BC.

 Psusennes's tomb, discovered in February 1940 by the French Egyptologist Pierre Montet, is notable for the condition in which it was found.
-All previously found pharaonic tombs had been graverobbed, including the tomb of Tutankhamun, and Psusennes's tomb was the only ancient Egyptian royal tomb discovered in fully intact condition.
-However, the humid climate of Lower Egypt meant only the metal objects had survived.
-Pharaoh Amenemope and General Wendjebauendjed were also buried within Psusennes I's NRT III Tanis tomb while Pharaohs Shoshenq II, Siamun and Psusennes II were reburied in Psusennes I's tomb after their original tombs became inundated with water.
+All previously found pharaonic tombs had been graverobbed, including the tomb of Tutankhamun, and Psusennes's tomb has been the only ancient Egyptian royal tomb discovered in fully intact condition.

+However, the humid climate of Lower Egypt caused only the metal objects to survive.
+Pharaoh Amenemope and General Wendjebauendjed were also buried within Psusennes I's NRT III Tanis tomb while Pharaoh Shoshenq II and two anonymous royal individuals (possibly Siamun and Psusennes II) were reburied in Psusennes I's tomb after their original tombs became inundated with water.

+Name

+Psusennes is the Greek version of his original name Pasibkhanu or Pasebakhaenniut (in reconstructed Late Egyptian: /pəsiwʃeʕənneːʔə/), which means "The Star Appearing in the City".
+His throne name, Akheperre Setepenamun, translates as "Great are the Manifestations of Ra, chosen of Amun."